Continuous-Time Neural Networks Can Stably Memorize Random Spike Trains: Problem Statement and Main Result

 \subsection{Drift and Very-Long-Term Stability}

 Any two physical clocks that are not synchronized will inevitably drift away from each other (unless there is absolutely no noise).
-This applies also to the problem statement in this section: the threshold noise may have a net effect of pushing all spikes forward (or backward) in time, which is unrecoverable (see also Sec.~\ref{sec:EigenStability}).
+This applies also to the problem statement in this section: the threshold noise may have a net effect of pushing all spikes forward (or backward) in time, which is unrecoverable (see also Section~\ref{sec:EigenStability}).
 Therefore, our measures of precision (\ref{eqn:Precision}) and recall (\ref{eqn:Recall}) cover only a single period rather than the whole time axis.

-Moreover, the reader may have noticed that, with threshold noise as in Sec.~\ref{sec:Threshold}, the experimentally observed temporal stability (cf.\ Sec.~\ref{sec:ThresholdNoiseStability:Results}) cannot last forever.
+Moreover, the reader may have noticed that, with threshold noise as in Section~\ref{sec:Threshold}, the condition~(\ref{eqn:AccuracyThresholdCondition}) cannot be maintained forever.
 For example, it is possible that the momentary thresholds $\theta_\ell(t)$ (i.e., $\theta_0$ plus threshold noise) of all neurons are set to such high values that all firings are suppressed, which stalls the network in that state.
 However, in some range of parameters, the probability of such derailments is so small that they are never observed in numerical experiments.